Anthony Sinisuka Ginting: 2023: Asian Champion

-Ginting opened the 2023 season at the Malaysia Open, but defeated in the quarter-finals round to Japanese player Kanta Tsuneyama.
-In the following week, he reached the semi-finals of India Open, but defeated by 8th seed Thai player Kunlavut Vitidsarn.
-He competed in the home tournament, Indonesia Masters, but lost in the second round from Chinese player Shi Yuqi.
+Ginting opened the 2023 season at the Malaysia Open; but was defeated in the quarter-finals round by Japanese player Kanta Tsuneyama.
+In the following week, he reached the semi-finals of India Open, but was defeated by 8th seed Thai player Kunlavut Vitidsarn.
+He competed in the home tournament, Indonesia Masters, but lost in the second round to the Chinese player Shi Yuqi.

-In February, Ginting join the Indonesia national badminton team to compete at the Badminton Asia Mixed Team Championships, but unfortunately the teams lost in the quarter-finals from team Korea.
+In February, Ginting joined the Indonesia national badminton team to compete at the Asia Mixed Team Championships, but the team lost in the quarter-finals to South Korea.